pches/Daenzer_etal_How_can_crop_production_adapt/README.md

 - Femeena Pandara Valappil, [https://orcid.org/0000-0002-9120-8493] https://orcid.org/0000-0002-9120-8493 (code)

 ## System requirements:
-This code is written in standard R coding language.
+This code is written in standard R coding language, using R version 4.2.1 (Funny Looking Kid).
 No special hardware or system requirements are necessary.
 The R code requires the use of the following libraries for processing:

 |              |            |               |
 | ------------ | ---------- | ------------- |